lwsrbrts/PoSHive/README.md

  ![alt-text](http://www.lewisroberts.com/wp-content/uploads/2016/04/poshivebasics130.gif "PoSHive basics")

-Obviously these are example uses, this class simply provides the ability to control your heating system by abstracting the British Gas Hive APIv6.1 in to PowerShell classes/methods.
+Obviously these are example uses, this class simply provides the ability to control your heating system by abstracting the British Gas Hive Beekeeper API 1.0 in to PowerShell classes/methods.
 ## Using the class

 ### Install/download the class